Kansai Music Conference: 2024

+The entire event was a tremendous success.
+However, due to the excessive expense of audio equipment and transportation, the partnership was discontinued.

 Success Stories

 KMC has had several accomplishments in its first 3 years.
 Osaka band Riot Dance Party was able to make their first tour overseas in Australia through connections made with an Aussie band at a KMC show.

 Another connection was made when American hip hop artist, Legrand, met with a professor at Temple University Japan Campus in Tokyo to collaborate on a project with college students to create a character in Second Life.

 Canadian singer-songwriter Katie Rox has commented on her success at KMC in an interview with Canadian music news site North By East West, saying, “I have noticed CD sales, twitter and Facebook followers have increased since the trip, so I would say it was a success!”
 Rox explained the value of the conference in her view, saying further that the conference is especially valuable to independent musicians that lack the support of a major label.
 “You need to make it known who you are.
 That can be hard without label support.”

 KMC has built up a team of sponsors, partners, and supporters, both in Japan and internationally.

 Also, several charity drives for earthquake victims have been organized by the KMC Executive Board.

 Resulting from his online performance for KMC 2021, Cameroon based musician Hervé Nguebo did a collaborative recording project with a Japanese group, NONMALT, that resulted in a CD release followed by a joint tour of Japan in 2023.